 Mental health problems and illnesses can affect any member of society, and scientists and researchers are no exception.
 Recent studies show that the rates of depression and anxiety among post-graduate students are up to six times higher than in the general population, according to a 2018 study published in Nature.
 Despite the severity of the issue, the mental health of post-graduate students is massively overlooked, a study by the Council of Graduate Schools in Washington DC and the Jed Foundation in New York City reported last month.

-In the second episode of a series of panel discussions organised by Clustermarket, we debated with researchers and HR specialists how mental health in the workplace is perceived in today’s organisations, and what further steps need to be taken to offer solutions that could change people’s lives.
+In the second episode of a series of panel discussions organized by Clustermarket, we debated with researchers and HR specialists about how mental health in the workplace is perceived in today’s organizations, and what further steps need to be taken to offer solutions that could change people’s lives.

-To explore the subject, we brought together Joanna Grace Shaw, a post-graduate student in medical anthropology at the University of Illinois, Julieann Tate, an experienced HR leader, Founder of Talent & Tate organisation and Head of Talent, Engagement and L&D at Lucid Group Communications, and Kimberly Holtz, an Industrial and Organisational psychologist working for the Norwegian start-up Iris.ai.
+To explore the subject, we brought together Joanna Grace Shaw, a post-graduate student in medical anthropology at the University of Illinois, Julieann Tate, an experienced HR leader, Founder of Talent & Tate organization and Head of Talent, Engagement and L&D at Lucid Group Communications, and Kimberly Holtz, an Industrial and Organizational psychologist working for the Norwegian start-up Iris.ai.

 Ending the stigma